 Five star hotels

-As of a late October, 2024 update, the Austrian Chamber of Commerce classified one other luxury hotel as a five-star property:
+At the time of writing (mid-March 2025), the Austrian Chamber of Commerce classifies one other luxury hotel as a five-star property:

 Hotel Bristol